 It isn’t easy to run for office, start a business, found a nonprofit, or dedicate your life to helping others.
 But the women in these pages aren’t worried about easy.
 They have committed their lives to doing whatever it takes to make our state a better place to live.
 WV Living proudly presents the Wonder Women class of 2018.

-written by ANNABEL BRAZAITIS, NIKKI BOWMAN, ZACK HAROLD, AND JESSICA WALKER
+written by ANNABEL THOMAS, NIKKI BOWMAN, ZACK HAROLD, AND JESSICA WALKER

 DR. PATRICE HARRIS – Paging Dr. Harris…